ub-math/exam_guides/docs/index.md

 ## Viewing graded exams

-If your course using Gradescope for exam submissions, to check your exam score, log in to Gradescope and click on a course tile.
+If your course uses Gradescope for exam submissions, to check your exam score, log in to Gradescope and click on a course tile.
 This will bring you to a page with a list of assignments for this course.
 Assignments which have been already graded will show your score in the Status column.

 * Click on the assignment to see the score for each question.
 * Click on each assignment question to see any comments from the grader.

-If you are not using Gradescope in your course, the course instructor will let you know how you will able to access your graded exam.
+If your course does not use Gradescope, the course instructor will let you know how to access your graded exam.